DeadSuperHero/rms-dating-simulator/README.md

 instructions for playing this in Emacs.
 ### Can I get involved with this somehow?
 Sure!
 Just open up a Pull Request.
+### Will you provide binaries or packages in the future?
+Possibly, but it isn't yet a high priority.
+If this hits a level of polish that demands a wider audience of people plays it, then I'll put something together.